 The OPFCC website provides information on the PFCC.
 It is used to publish a wide range of policy and information, making this easily accessible to the public.
-The website is currently being updated to reflect NCFRA and the role of the PFCC in Fire Governance.
-The OPFCC website was been awarded the independent CoPaCC Transparency Award, two years in succession.
+The OPFCC website was been awarded the independent CoPaCC Transparency Award.

 All agendas, unrestricted papers and meetings of the JIAC are open to the public and unrestricted papers are available on the PFCC website.
 The minutes of the Accountability Board are also published to transparently demonstrate the PFCC holding the Chief Constable to account in line with his statutory role.